Annual Screening with Chest X-Ray Does Not Reduce Lung Cancer Deaths

-Unlike participants in the National Lung Screening Trial (NLST)—the results of which were initially presented late last year—PLCO participants were not at increased risk of cancer.
+Unlike participants in the National Lung Screening Trial (NLST)—the results of which were initially presented in late 2010—PLCO participants were not at increased risk of cancer.
 Only 10 percent of participants were current smokers and 42 percent were former smokers.
 Among participants in the screening arm of the PLCO trial, 91.3 percent were screened at least once and 83.5 percent had all four chest x-rays.
 Only 11 percent of patients in the usual care, or control, arm of the trial had a chest x-ray to screen for lung cancer during the 4-year intervention period.

 In NLST, screening with low-dose helical computed tomography (CT) was compared to chest x-ray in patients who were at increased risk of lung cancer, primarily because of their smoking history.
 The results showed a 20 percent reduction in lung cancer mortality associated with CT.
 When PLCO researchers looked at the subset of about 30,000 patients in their trial who would have been candidates for NLST based on their smoking history, there was a suggestion of a slight reduction in lung cancer mortality risk associated with screening at 6 and 13 years of follow-up.
 This finding, however, did not achieve statistical significance.